Encephalitis – Time to Make Some Sense

-Before continuing my story on the brain-affected illness called encephalitis that hit me hard in my early twenties, some twenty-eight years ago, I want to give a brief overview of what I have covered in my posts thus far.
+~ Before continuing my story on the brain-affected illness called encephalitis that hit me hard some thirty years ago, I want to give a brief overview of what I have covered in my posts thus far.

 I had an unexpected seizure on December 20, 1990, causing me to spend over two weeks in the hospital.
 It took the doctors a few days to realize I had been hit with encephalitis, an illness that affects the brain and, often, other parts of the body.